dominic25/ItaiMarom.LibreHardwareMonitorPlugin/README.md

 # Features
 - ### Comprehensive Hardware Monitoring
-ccess detailed information from various hardware components such as:
+Access detailed information from various hardware components such as:

     Motherboards
     Intel and AMD processors